natesMI/Promises_presentation/readme.md

   script tags, will toggle between a standard API call and a Promisified one.

-- Accompanying slides can be found [here](https://docs.google.com/a/makersquare.com/presentation/d/1DhzGLatUrQcex6HXKRdQsoZou_DZjrEJEhdgLQGpv1w/edit?usp=sharing)
+- Accompanying slides can be found [here](https://docs.google.com/a/makersquare.com/presentation/d/1DhzGLatUrQcex6HXKRdQsoZou_DZjrEJEhdgLQGpv1w/edit?usp=sharing).

+- If you would like to expand upon this, in lieu of repeatedly calling the API during development, you can use the data inside of forecast.json